coo122567/Interview/Gravity Center Calculator/README.md

 ## Highlights
 - Designed a Gravity Center Calculator with rounding and farthest-point replacement.
 - Verified with RTL and Gate-Level simulations.
-- Achieved a 3% Area reduction via multiplier reuse.
+- Achieved a 436 gate counts reduction via multiplier reuse.

 ## Introduction
 Designed a Gravity Center Calculator with rounding and farthest-point replacement in Verilog and synthesized it with Design Compiler.
-Optimized the architecture(multiplier reuse) for 3% area reduction.
+Optimized the architecture(multiplier reuse) for reduced 436 gate counts.

 ### Block diagram
 <img width="1600"  alt="image" src="https://github.com/user-attachments/assets/fcf12a53-5372-4c85-8ee6-a807f41a56c1" />